SinaAbdollahi79/Blog/README.md

 # my site
- my first site that is a simple Blog
+this site is about Blog
  I use django template
  use neshan map
  use a editor for txt